1adore1/fake-receipts/README.md

 ---
 #### Using the Bot via Telegram
 ```@ScreenshotReceiptBot```
-Interact with bot via Telegram by following these steps:

 1) **Start interaction**:

   * Open a chat with the bot in the Telegram app and type ```/start```.